Lexington High School XC/Track & Field Guiding Principles

 - Win as many meets as possible (including duals, freshman, junior varsity, and varsity competitions) while not sacrificing the goal of qualifying for and placing as high as possible at All-States.

-- Place in the top-seven at the Divisional Championships.
+- Place in the top-four at the Divisional Championships.

 STANDARDS